Possession of Methamphetamine for Sale – Health and Safety Code 11378 HS

 As stated, a conviction for HS 11378 means the defendant is not eligible for drug diversion instead of jail time.

-As you can see, if convicted of an aggravated methamphetamine sales cases, a defendant is facing up to a decade or more in a California state prison.
+As you can see, if convicted of an aggravated methamphetamine sales case, a defendant is facing up to a decade or more in a California state prison.

 What are the Related Offenses for HS 11378 Meth Sales?

-Health & Safety Code 11351 HS – possession for sales of controlled substance,
+- Health & Safety Code 11351 HS – possession for sales of a controlled substance,

-Health & Safety Code 11379.6 HS – manufacture of controlled substance.
+- Health & Safety Code 11379.6 HS – manufacture of a controlled substance.

 How Can I Fight HS 11378 Possessing Meth for Sale Charges?